trillianx/Interview_MVP/Statistics/050_Population_and_Samples.md

 From [[021_Normal Distribution]] we know that 95% of the scores fall between z-scores of $\pm1.96$.
 So, if our sample distribution of sample means is a [[standard normal curve]] then our limits of confidence intervals would be $\pm1.96$.
 Central limit theorem tells us that if we take more than 30 samples from the population, the sample distribution of sample means will be a normal distribution.

-So, we transform our sample distribution of sample means into a standard normal distribution using [[z score]].
+So, for each sample, we transform our sample distribution of sample means into a standard normal distribution using [[z score]].
 Then taking $\pm1.96$, we can construct the lower and upper bounds:

 $$
 X_{lower} = \bar{X} - 1.96 \times s